 Employees who are used to a routine and a fixed setup and those who feel a need for greater privacy will experience some disruption.
 While they may be able to adapt, such disruptions may lead to dips in productivity.
 Be prepared to experience some turbulence in the meantime!

-Read more about this in our guide about hot desking in 2023.
+Read more in our guide to managing hot desking.

 While communication may ultimately improve, in the beginning, it may occasionally break down.
 With people located in different places each day, tracking employees down can become difficult.
 To deal with the situation, you will likely need to set up new communication channels and policies to make sure that important messaging reaches everyone concerned.

-One of the ways to establish whether hot desking might be good for you is to carry out a survey among your employees.
-With greater input, you may conclude that your company is fit for the challenge and that the benefits outweigh the drawbacks.
-Or, alternatively, you may find that there is little support for this type of arrangement.
+One way to find out is to run a survey among your employees.
+With that input, you may conclude that your company is fit for the change and that the benefits outweigh the drawbacks.
+Or you may find there is little support for this type of arrangement.

-Moreover, you can always try out hot desking on a smaller scale, such as with only one team, before making decisions about the whole company.
-And if it doesn’t work out, you can scale back to your usual arrangement.
+You can also try hot desking on a smaller scale, such as with one team, before deciding about the whole company.
+If it doesn’t work out, you can scale back to your usual arrangement.

 Hot desking isn’t for everyone.
-Whether it is right for your company depends on your culture and how much your employees are used to working at the office.
-You should also include in the mix what value is placed on having a separate and individual space.
-The bottom line, the point of hot desking is to improve productivity, collaboration, and communication.
-And, ultimately, this is what you need to keep in mind when coming to a decision.
+Whether it is right for your company depends on your culture and how used to the office your employees are.
+You should also weigh how much value people place on having a separate, individual space.
+The point of hot desking is to improve productivity, collaboration, and communication, and that is what you need to keep in mind when coming to a decision.

-At OfficeRnD, we help companies transition to hot-desking and hybrid ways of working.
-If you’re curious to see what the OfficeRnD Hybrid software can do for you, check out the product features or book your demo to see the platform in action.
+At OfficeRnD, we help companies move to hot desking and hybrid ways of working.
+If you’re curious what the OfficeRnD Workplace software can do for you, check out the product features or book your demo to see the platform in action.